remidinishanth/distributed_systems/google_file_system/gfs.md

   * consistency.
 * Successful real-world design(Academics didn't use single master).
 BigTable, MapReduce built on top of GFS.
 * Well-written systems paper - details from the application to the network.
+* Successfully applied the single master and weak consistency.

 ### Why is distributed storage hard?